 54. What is your agencies capacity (considering benefits, issues and costs) to enforce these requirements?
-Would depend on resources and powers to ensforce

 Questions - Consumer Protection WA

 Consumer Protection WA is currently responsible for enforcing Australian Consumer Law.
 If a person advertises a dog for sale and provides a dog owner number and/or dog microchip number that is intentionally incorrect, then they would be making a misleading statement and would be breaching Australian Consumer Law.